 At this point, pressing Tab twice while the mouse cursor is in the 3D viewport should cause the new blank texture to appear on the UV map on the left.

-to create a new brush.
+Switch to Object Mode and click + New to create a new brush.

-Stencils should be perfectly square if possible, and preferably PNG
+Stencils should be perfectly square if possible, and preferably PNG format.

 I generally put a 1x1 px crosshair on my stencils if I need to line them up, since Blender inconveniently does not center stencils upon loading them onto the 3D viewport.
 At that point, if the camera is still centered on XYZ (0,0,0), I can go into orthographic view and line the crosshair up with two of the axes.
 Then, I can resave the stencil without the crosshair, reload it in Blender, and it will remain centered.